rthothad01/portfolio/README.md

 5. Used gpt-4o to query.

 <!-- Google drive - Hypothetical Answers-->
-### Retrieve News Articles using Hypothetical Answers
+### Retrieve News Articles using Hypothetical Answers/HyDE
 - Developed a News assistant to answer broad-themed questions such as "What impact does the anti-trust case against google have on its long term value?"
 1. Used LLM to generate 10 different questions for the user question and LLM to generate hypothetical answers for those questions.
 2. Fetched news articles for the ticker using newsapi.org.